opsani/servo-k8slive/README.md

 `opsani_role: tuning` and annotation `opsani.com/opsani-tuning-for: [MAIN DEPLOYMENT NAME]` and updates its cpu, mem, and environement variables with the adjustment values sent to the servo-k8slive component

-The pods is then deployed with its owner references set to the servo deployment (for simplified cleanup) and the connector waits for the pod and containers to become ready.
+The pod is then deployed with its controller owner reference set to the servo deployment (for simplified cleanup) and the connector waits for the pod and containers to become ready.
 Optionally, the connector may enforce a settlement period during which it waits and monitors the pod for instability such as container restarts

 ## Configuration